KurtRudolph/math461/Exams/exam_i/exam_i.md

 Let \[E\] be the even that a 5 occurs before a 7.
 \[P(E_n) = \left(\frac{ 13}{ 18}\right)^{n-1} \frac{ 1}{ 9} =  \]

+## Chapter 3: Conditional Probability and Independence
+A total of 46 percent of the voters in a certain city classify themselves as Independents, whereas 30 percent classify themselves as Liberals and 24 percent say that they are Conservatives.
+In a recent local election,
+35 percent of the Independents, 62 percent of the Liberals, and 58 percent of the Conservatives voted.
+A voter is chosen at random.
+Given that this person voted in the local election, what is the probability that he or she is

+Let \[L\] the event
+Let \[V\] be the event this person voted

+\[P( V) =